Read about the factors that can increase or reduce your risk of ovarian cancer.

 The following factors may increase the risk of ovarian cancer:

 As with most cancers, the risk of developing ovarian cancer increases as you get older.
-Most cases of ovarian cancer happen are in women who have had their menopause.
+Most cases of ovarian cancer happen in women who have had their menopause.

 Inherited faulty genes